-Continous therapy is also vital to help an individual avoid relapses.
+Continuous therapy is also vital to help an individual avoid relapses.
 There are several psychological issues and social situations that can play a major role in triggering a relapse.
 Individual therapy can address various triggers, including the following:

 - Environmental cues: Going back to situations where an individual used to engage in drinking or drug use can trigger old and unwanted behaviors and patterns.
-Generally, this can include going to the same restaurant, bar, neighborhood, or another location that is tied to habit-forming behaviors.
+This can include going to the same restaurant, bar, neighborhood, or another location that is tied to habit-forming behaviors.
 Therapy assists an individual in discovering coping mechanisms to deal with these types of situations.

 - Social cues: It can be extremely challenging to continue seeing friends who also want to engage in drug and alcohol use, especially if they are continuing to do so.
 There might be pressure to join again.
 Therapy assists the patient in understanding this overall concept and learning how to have healthier relationships, as well as methods to approach difficult situations.

-The Benefits of Individual Therapy
+Benefits of Individual Therapy for Substance Abuse